Can a Joint Owner of a Property Force a Sale?

 Can my ex refuse to sell our house?

-If the house is named between the two of you and you are not legally divorced yet them your ex has the right to refuse to sell your house.
+If the house is named between the two of you and you are not legally divorced yet your ex has the right to refuse to sell your house.

 Can my ex sell the house without my permission?